Kausheel/User_Management/README.md

     }
 The account_activated() function changes the value of a boolean database column to 1, meaning the account has been activated.
 It also deletes the emailed_hash, so the emailed link is now dead.

 Call set_password when the user has clicked on the link, and sees a form to type in a new password (one that they will remember this time!).
-This will return FALSE if the 2 passwords do not match or the $email is not in the database.
+This will return FALSE if the $email is not in the database.
 - $auth -> set_password($email, $password);

 To destroy all session variables.